If you were in a car accident that wasn’t your fault, you might assume that the other driver’s insurance will pay for everything.

 Insurance settlements are usually designed to deal with vehicular damage.

-However, they tend to under-compensate personal injuries, especially those that result in disability or other long-lasting problems.
+This fact is especially true for accidents that result in disability or other long-lasting problems.

 Liability in Virginia

-There’s one more reason you might want to contact a lawyer if you’ve had a car accident in Virginia.
+There’s one more reason you might want to contact a lawyer after a car accident in Virginia.

 Virginia is one of a small number of states that observes the law of contributory negligence.